 Recognising levers of influence, what you control and what you can affect

-For local authorities with smaller budgets and perhaps less direct ability to affect change, working in collaboration is essential.
-Cotswold District Council is doing this in a range of ways, for example:
+For local authorities with smaller budgets and perhaps less direct ability to effect change, working in collaboration is essential.
+Cotswold District Council is doing this in a range of ways.

 What resources were needed?